University of Virginia

-The University of Virginia (UVA) is a public research university in Charlottesville, Virginia.
-Founded in 1819 by Thomas Jefferson, the university is ranked among the top academic institutions in the United States, with highly selective admission.
-Set within the Academical Village, a UNESCO World Heritage Site, the university is referred to as a "Public Ivy" for offering an academic experience similar to that of an Ivy League university.
-It is known in part for certain rare characteristics among public universities such as its historic foundations, student-run honor code, and secret societies.

-The original governing Board of Visitors included three U.S. presidents: Jefferson, James Madison, and James Monroe.
-The latter as sitting President of the United States at the time of its foundation.
+The University of Virginia (UVA or Virginia) is a public research university in Charlottesville, Virginia, United States.
+It was founded in 1819 by Thomas Jefferson and contains his Academical Village, a UNESCO World Heritage Site.
+The original governing Board of Visitors included three U.S. presidents: Jefferson, James Madison, and James Monroe, the latter as sitting president of the United States at the time of its foundation.
 As its first two rectors, Presidents Jefferson and Madison played key roles in the university's foundation, with Jefferson designing both the original courses of study and the university's architecture.

-Located within its historic 1,135 acre central campus, the university is composed of eight undergraduate and three professional schools: the School of Law, the Darden School of Business, and the School of Medicine.
+Located within its 1,135-acre central campus, the university is composed of eight undergraduate and three professional schools: the School of Law, the Darden School of Business, and the School of Medicine.
+The university has been a member of the Association of American Universities since 1904.